Najumudeen/prometheus/README.md

 Metrics have a TYPE and HELP attributes

-[!TIPS]
+> [!NOTE]
-HELP - description of what the metrics is
-TYPE - Specifies what type of metric(counter, gauge, histogram, summary)
+> HELP - description of what the metrics is TYPE - Specifies what type of metric(counter, gauge, histogram, summary)